Pharmacogenomics from your existing DNA data

 What happens to my DNA data?+

-Who benefits most from a pharmacogenomic report?+
+Who benefits most from pharmacogenomic analysis?+

 Anyone taking or considering medications metabolized by pharmacogenes may benefit.
 This is particularly relevant if you take medications like clopidogrel, warfarin, SSRIs (antidepressants), statins, codeine, or certain chemotherapy drugs.
 It can also be useful if you have experienced unexpected side effects or lack of efficacy with a medication.